The Lowest Points on Earth and What to Do There

 The lowest point in Kazakhstan and the fifth-lowest depression in the world at 433 feet below sea level is the Karagiye Depression.
 It also happens to be near the Caspian Sea and is known as the Karagiye Mountain Trench.
 Natural wildlife that live there include mouflon, snakes, hares, corsac, and vultures.
 The depression is the only spot inside the Mangyshlak Peninsula where mushrooms grow.
 If you want to hike in the valley, it is recommended to go with a guide.
 Interestingly, many UFO sightings and other flying things have been spotted from within the valley.

 Interested in changing up your trip plans?
 So many of us focus on looking up, when there is so much below us to see and explore.
 From colorful lake deposits to salt flats, sand dunes, and unseen wildlife, these spots will show you unseen wonders.
 Go hike volcanoes in Ethiopia and pick mushrooms in Kazakhstan and float your worries away at the Dead Sea.
 Have you been to any of these places or want to go?
-Hit me up through my profile and let’s chat about all things outside!
+If you have any questions about finding the right gear for your next adventure, please feel free to reach out to me or one of my fellow Camping & Hiking experts here on Curated for free advice and recommendations.
+We're happy to chat about all things outside!